FarronF/limerick-council-meetings/meetings/2018/07/10-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes  - Monthly Meeting of the Municipal District of Adare-Rathkeale - 26th June 2018.md

 Councillor Teskey it was agreed this request be forwarded for the Environment

-Departement for the inclusion on the Agenda of the next Environmental SPC Meeting.--- 3
+Departement for the inclusion on the Agenda of the next Environmental SPC Meeting.
+---
+3

 **3.**